 Jesus died "for our sins" (v.
 3).
 We're sinful; Jesus is sinless.
-Jesus died in our place for our sins on the cross.
+On the cross Jesus died in our place for our sins.
 He died as our substitute.
 The principle of substitution separates Jesus' gospel from every other religion.
 The great religions of the world all teach that we must do something to please God.
 Go here.
 Say this.
 Do this.
 Don't do that.
 Pray this.
 Chant that.
 If we do these things often enough and well enough, God will accept us-or so we hope.

-But the gospel is about what Jesus has done for us.
-In every other religion, the prophet is a teacher who gives us a plan to earn God's favor.
-In Christianity, we have the story of a Savior who has earned God's favor on our behalf and gives it to us as a gift.
+The gospel, on the other hand, is about what Jesus has done for us.
+In every other religion the prophet is a teacher who gives us a plan to earn God's favor.
+In Christianity we have the story of a Savior who has earned God's favor on our behalf and gives it to us as a gift.
 Other religious systems are about what you do; Christianity is about what has been done for you.

-In what areas of life do you feel as though you need to "earn your keep"?
+In what areas of life do you feel as though you need to earn your keep?